genomicsclass/book/pages/pca_motivation.md

 y = A^{-1} z
 $$

-### Rotations
+#### Rotations

-In the plot above the distance between the two orange points remains roughly the same, relative to the other points.
+In the plot above, the distance between the two orange points remains roughly the same, relative to the distance between other points.
 This is true for all pairs of points.
 A simple re-scaling of the transformation we performed above will actually make the distances exactly the same.
 What we will do is multiply by a scalar so that the standard deviations of each point is preserved.
 If you think of the columns of `y` as independent random variables with standard deviation $$\sigma$$, then note that the standard deviations of $$M$$ and $$A$$ are:

 $$
 \mbox{sd}[ Z_1 ] = \mbox{sd}[ (Y_1 + Y_2) / 2 ] = \frac{1}{\sqrt{2}} \sigma \mbox{ and } \mbox{sd}[ Z_2] = \mbox{sd}[ Y_1 - Y_2  ] = {\sqrt{2}} \sigma